 One content trend to watch: Facebook & Google’s Ad Revenue Share You can’t underestimate the continuing march of both Facebook and Google.
 In 2016 both tech giants accounted for 46% of the overall digital ad revenue—which was in the region of $190bn.
 In 2019 these two companies are expected to have 52%—of a much bigger pot somewhere of in the region of $260bn.
 So, not only has the market grown—the revenue pot and their share of it has grown significantly too.
 That’s a threat and opportunity to everybody in some way, shape or form.

 Zack Bryant is the creative director of Journey Group’s digital studio

 I’m different from typical board members in that I come from a design background.
 We’ve experienced a great deal of disruption in our field as a result of technological change.
 In recent years it’s been difficult to create truly excellent interfaces and service design— as we haven’t been able to hold still long enough to consider the human thoughtfully.
 There's been a lot of innovation, but not much intentionality.
 But, I think we're at a better place now.
 Big players like Google, Amazon and Netflix are really upping the ante on the design of their products and the way content is delivered via their platforms.
-I see my role on the board as attracting, supporting and representing the creative directors, art directors, graphic designers, web designers who are integral in the production and delivery of new, high-design content.
+I see my role on the board as attracting, supporting and representing the creative directors, art directors, and designers who are integral in the production and delivery of new, high-design content.

 One content trend to watch: Experiential marketing Smart brands and publishers are creating in-person experiences for their loyal customers beyond just delivering mediated content.
 Consumer brands, community organizations and even traditional media companies have started tapping into this.
 It seems old school but in an era of “always-on” creating experiential humans-in-a-room connections can be really effective.

 Joe Stella is the VP of business development at GLC